wwrechard/pydlm/doc/source/pydlm_user_guide.rst

 ========

-As discussed in the beginning, the modeling process is very simple with `pydlm`, most modeling functions are integrated in the class :class:`dlm`.
+As discussed in the beginning, the modeling process is very simple with :mod:`pydlm`, most modeling functions are integrated in the class :class:`dlm`.
 Following is an example for constructing a dlm with linear trend, 7-day seasonality and another control variable::